Tuesday, January 19, 2021

 - Each entry is assigned a number.
 Essays are blind-scored by number only; no student or school names are identified.
 Do not include student name or school name within the body of your essay.
 Failure to comply may result in disqualification.

-- All winners are invited to attend a City Club forum with a guest and the first place winners for each category are invited to read their winning essay prior to the start of the forum.
+- All first-place winners of each category are invited to read their winning essays at the start of a City Club virtual forum.

 See here for full scoring rubric.